MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/quantum-jobs-readme.md

 ms.service:
 ---

-## Azure Quantum Jobs client library for JavaScript - Version 1.0.0-beta.1
+## Azure Quantum Jobs client library for JavaScript - version 1.0.0-beta.1

 This package contains an isomorphic SDK for QuantumJobClient.